 Programme (tentative dates and titles):

-• Sep 4-5, 2025: Joshua Uyheng (Ateneo de Manila University) – Decolonial Approaches to Big Data Analysis
+- Sep 4-5, 2025: Joshua Uyheng (Ateneo de Manila University) – Integrating Critical and Computational Analysis to Understand Collective Social Construction

 Thanks go to the Institute for Lifecourse Development - Centre for Inequalities for sponsoring this project.
 Thanks also to the University of Johannesburg Methods Hub and the Resistance Psychology Network for their support.
 We acknowledge funding by the British Academy Talent Development Award.